Tanja Sanders

 Most executives are the best-kept secret in their industry.
 They deliver results, lead teams, and drive strategy, but nobody outside their organisation knows who they are.
 Storytelling changes that by giving you a repeatable narrative that communicates authority, humanity, and point of view.
 When your story is sharp, LinkedIn posts write themselves.
 Keynote invitations follow.
 Board seats open up.
 Visibility isn't about self-promotion.
 It's about having a story worth repeating.

-The Expansion Space is built specifically for VP, C-suite, and founder-level professionals.
+This programme is built specifically for VP, C-suite, and founder-level professionals.
 The people I work with have fifteen to twenty-five years of experience.
 They don't need motivation.
 They don't need a framework poster.
 They need someone who understands both the boardroom and the deeper patterns that keep brilliant people invisible.
 This is not an introductory programme.
 It's a precision intervention.

 The Science Behind It